2003 Route 60 vehicle shooting

-Zvi Goldstein, a technical writer who had immigrated from the U.S. to Israel, died of his injuries.
-Michal Goldstein survived.
-Lorraine Goldstein survived, although a series of operations to repair her damaged jaw caused by a bullet left her with little motion in her mouth.
-Eugene Goldstein survived with "a bullet lodged near his heart from (the) ambush."
-The survivors were taken to Hadassah Medical Center.

-Hamas
+On 20 June 2003, the Goldsteins, an Israeli family of four, were in a car on Route 60 in the West Bank headed towards Jerusalem when two Hamas members waiting in ambush on the roadside opened fire with AK-47s, hitting all four occupants.
+With the driver, Tzvi Goldstein, injured, the front passenger and father of the driver took the steering wheel and helped drive the car away from the gunmen and for a further eight miles in search of help before the car flipped over.

+Tzvi, an American-Israeli settler who had emigrated from the US a decade earlier, died of his injuries, while his family all survived, though with varying degrees of injury, after being taken to Hadassah Medical Center.

+Responsibility

 Hamas immediately claimed responsibility for the shooting attack.
-This claim, in 2003, was described by the Haaretz newspaper as "surprising," since, according to writer Amos Harel, before the attack, the "militant Islamic organization (Hamas) has almost completely avoided carrying out shootings in the West Bank, focusing instead on using suicide bombers, primarily within the Green Line.
+This claim, in 2003, was described by the Haaretz newspaper as "surprising," since, according to writer Amos Harel, before the attack, the "militant Islamic organization" (Hamas) has almost completely avoided carrying out shootings in the West Bank, focusing instead on using suicide bombers, primarily within the Green Line.

 On 21 June, the Israel Defense Forces killed Abdullah Qawasmeh, who was believed to be the senior Hamas commander in the Hebron area.

 Immediate impact

 The attack was also described as disruptive to the Road map for peace, an initiative involving United States Secretary of State Colin Powell, who was in Jerusalem at the time of the ambush.
 According to Ian Fisher of The New York Times, the attack was interpreted "as a message to Mr. Powell, the Israelis and its Palestinian supporters that Hamas remains strong and very much active."